 With the pending introduction of Motu Move and a change in the way that revenue is collected, Greater Wellington commissioned a review of the ferry service to help inform the development of a sustainable contract model for this niche targeted service and options for greater integration with the wider public transport network.
-Following the review Greater Wellington commenced negotiations with the ferry operator, and following Council discussion and deliberations Greater Wellington entered into a gross PTOM contract with the ferry operator.
-This style of contract gives Greater Wellington more control over the fares and timetables.
+Greater Wellington is currently in discussions with the ferry operator on future contract options.
+Further information on ferry services will be included in the final RPTP following Council discussions and deliberations through the current period.